Li Kaigu: Career

 In 696, the Khitan rose against Chinese hegemony under the leadership of Li Jinzhong and his brother-in-law Sun Wanrong.
 At the time, Li Kaigu was a general under Li Jinzhong.
 By 697 Li Jinzhong had died and Sun had been defeated and killed.
 Li Kaigu and fellow Khitan general Luo Wuzheng (駱務整) surrendered to Wu Zetian's Zhou Dynasty.
 Initially, Zhou generals wanted to put Li Kaigu and Luo Wuzheng to death in retaliation for their victories over Zhou forces, but the chancellor Di Renjie intervened and persuaded Wu Zetian to make them her generals.

 Li Kaigu was subsequently able to suppress the remaining Khitan forces.
 In 700, Li Kaigu was named Duke of Yan and subsequently took the surname "Wu".
 (Presumably, he changed his surname back to "Li" after Wu Zetian's son, Emperor Zhongzong of the Tang Dynasty, returned to the throne in 705 following a coup that restored the Dynasty).

 Li Kaigu was unable to defeat Dae Jo-yeong, who eventually established the kingdom of Balhae.
 Li Kaigu's date of death is unknown.
+The famous Tang general Li Guangbi was a grandson of Li Kaigu through his daughter.